-For other languages we will not offer by default a localised question list so there the questions will be offered in English.
+For other languages we will not offer a localised question list by default so there the questions will be offered in English.

 In case there are questions with open answers you can enter the reply in your own language.
 How this is working will be explained in the next chapter.